We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 While the system doesn’t include LED lights or a water-recirculating pump, it works via a tried-and-true plant-propagation method that is simple but effective.
 When roots develop, plants can be transplanted into pots or to an outdoor garden spot.

 During testing, we found this system was very easy to set up.
-We also appreciated its small size and good looks; it could pretty up just about any spot that gets enough natural light for plants.
+We also appreciated its small size and good looks; it could beautify just about any spot that gets enough natural light for plants.
 However, we found the necks of the glass vases to be quite narrow—while we could easily fit herbs (such as the rosemary we rooted), we had trouble getting snake plants and succulents into the water.
-That issue aside, this system gets high marks for its affordability, attractiveness, simple setup, and effectiveness at helping plants grow roots.
+That issue aside, this system gets high marks for its affordability, attractiveness, simple setup, and effectiveness in helping plants grow roots.

 Get the XXXFlower hydroponic system at Amazon.